matde-je/irc/README.md

-Building an IRC server using Hexchat
+Building an IRC server using Hexchat client